-Coping with the Credit Crisis: Certain Considerations for Boards of Directors and Senior Management of Non-U.S. High Yield Issuers
+Coping with the Credit Crisis: Certain Considerations for Boards of Directors and Senior Management of Non-U.S. Companies with Reporting Obligations in the United States

 The evolving credit crisis is having an impact not only on the financial markets, but across the general economy as well, adversely affecting otherwise healthy companies outside the financial services industry in a number of ways.
 Boards of directors and senior management teams of companies affected by the credit crisis have had a range of issues to address, both in respect of their own access to capital (current or future) and in relation to third parties on whose operations or financial well-being the companies depend (including lenders as well as key customers or suppliers).
 Public reporting companies have an additional layer of considerations, as the issues they face and the actions they may need to take, or do in fact take, need to be viewed in the context of their public disclosure obligations.